-2. For every 100 women who got breast implants for the first time, 60 women who already had them got them replaced or removed permanently.
+2. For every 100 U.S. women who received breast implants in 2021, 60 other women had their implants replaced or removed permanently.

 For every 100 women in America who chose to get breast implants in 2021, another 60 women who already had breast implants chose that year to have them either removed and replaced, or removed permanently.

 In total, just shy of 365,000 U.S. women underwent primary breast augmentation surgery in 2021.

 Another 219,000 women, who already had breast implants, chose to have them removed.

 Of these 219,000 women, 148,000, or 68 percent, chose to have new implants put in, while 71,000, or 32 percent, chose to have their implants removed permanently.